hylimo/hylimo/website/docs/sequence.md

 }
 ```

-Is exactly the same as `foundMessage`, the meaning comes from the direction in which you declare the message
+Is exactly the same as `foundMessage`, the meaning comes from the direction in which you declare the message.

 **params**:

 - `distance`: the optional distance of the message on the x axis.
-Defaults to `externalMessageDistance`
+Defaults to `externalMessageMargin`
-- `diameter`: the optional diameter of the dot.
-Defaults to `externalMessageDiameter`

-**returns**: the created dot
+**returns**: The created lost message to be used with a message operator

 ### participant

-Creates an participant which is an abstract concept of someone who participates in the diagram.
+Creates a participant which is an abstract concept of someone who participates in the diagram.

 **params**:

-- 0: the optional name of the participant.
-If the next argument is missing, this will be treated as the class name of the participant
+- 0: the optional name of the participant, if not given, the second parameter must be provided
-- 1: the optional class name of the participant
+- 1: the optional class name of this participant
+- 2: the callback function of this participant
-- 2: A function determining the content of the participant
+- `keywords`: the keywords of the participant
 - `below`: the optional participant below which this participant should be placed.
 If set, this participant will have the same x coordinate as the given value and the y coordinate of the current position
+- `at`: the absolute y position where to create the participant.
+If set, takes priority over 'after'
+- `after`: the relative y offset from the current position.
+Only used if 'at' is not set
+- `margin`: horizontal margin between this and the previous participant.
+Defaults to `participantMargin`

+**returns**: The created participant

+### participant.at

+Creates a virtual participant positioned at a specific position.
+If no position is provided, the participant itself will be used (positioned at its declaring position).
+Can be used to create messages to arbitrary points in time.

+**params**:

+- 0: the absolute y position where to pinpoint the participant.
+If not provided, uses the participant itself

+**returns**: the new virtual participant to use for i.e. messages

+### participant.after

+Creates a virtual participant positioned at an offset from the current position.
+Can be used to create messages to arbitrary points in time.

+**params**:

+- 0: the offset from the current position where to pinpoint the participant

-**returns**: the created participant
+**returns**: the new virtual participant to use for i.e. messages

 ## Available class names